kraftartberlin-micha/slim-ms/README.md

 Feel free to fork and change/add/remove what you want

-I did this because a lot of guys ask me to see some code from me on github again and again ;) so i spend 4hours for this state, created this account and push it.
-My english is bad but i like to get feedback always and will answer if i will find some time.
+## introduction

+### flow
+- startpoint is index.php in public
+- loading autoloader and factory
+- calls requesthandler to handle request

+### architecture
+- factory to create & inject classes
+- router to call correct requesthandler
+- requesthandler do stuff with request and return response like demo
+  - using a service with a repository to deliver data (see comming son, maybe this layer will droped)

-## makefile commands
+### makefile commands

-run `make composer` to  install vendor
+run `make composer` to run install vendor with composer-container

-run `make composer_update` to  update vendor
+run `make composer_update` to  update vendor with composer-container

-run `make dockerize` for windows7 (toolbox)
+run `make dockerize` for windows7
+- starts toolbox/docker-machine

-run `make startup` to run nginx+php-fpm containers. after this you can access the service with browser, postman, ...
+run `make startup` to run nginx+php-fpm containers.
+- after this you can access the service with browser, postman, ...

 run `make stop` to stop all containers

 run `make restart` to stop and start all containers again

-run `make testing` to run unit-, integration- and systemtests in a cli-container with xdebug. coverage will be generated.
+run `make testing` to run unit-, integration- and systemtests in a cli-container with xdebug.
+- coverage will be generated.

-the cli-container can be used in IDEs like PHPStorm for debugging testing and will display coverage too.
+- the cli-container can be used in IDEs like PHPStorm for debugging, testing and will display coverage too.

 ## comming soon
 - refactoring routing (soc, srp, ..) maybe also with a config